peteplay/Playwright-with-Java/README.md

 **To run using different browsers** change the browser value to one of: chrome, firefox or webkit in the file **config.properties**

 When the feature file is run in intellij using the **junit test runner** (SauuceDemoTestRunner) the following cucumber report is generated.
-This generateds the cucumber.json file which can then be used to generate the Maven HTML Report, see further below
+This generates the cucumber.json file which can then be used by the **maven-cucumber-reporting plugin** (defined in the POM.xml) to generate the Maven HTML Report, see further below

 ![image](https://user-images.githubusercontent.com/4279571/208960481-ce37603d-96c8-4808-a894-a43ce5161db6.png)